DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 ## Example

-What are the survival function and CDF from the exponential density considered before?
+What are the survival function and CDF from the density considered before?

 For $1 \geq x \geq 0$
 $$